Mixed Hodge structures and Siegel operators: Vanishing of Hodge numbers I

 Since $\dim Y_{F'}=n-\dim U(F')$ itself is equal to $n-n(\alpha)$ for some $1\leq \alpha \leq r$ by the definition \eqref{eqn: n(i)} of $n(\ast)$, we see that $\dim Y_{F'} \leq n-n(i)$.
 Hence every weight graded quotient of $H^{\bullet}(Y_{F'})$ is a Tate twist of an effective pure Hodge structure of weight $\leq n-n(i)$.

 Summing up the arguments so far, we see that the pure Hodge structure $H^{k-m}({\DFsbar})$ has a filtration whose graded quotients are Tate twists of effective pure Hodge structures of weight $\leq n-n(i)$.
 Therefore $H^{k-m}({\DFsbar})$ itself is a Tate twist of an effective pure Hodge structure of weight $\leq n-n(i)$.
 By \eqref{eqn: E_1 toroidal}, the same holds for $E_1^{-m,k+m}$.
 Passing to a subquotient, we see that the same holds for $E_2^{-m,k+m}={\Gr}_{k+m}^WH^k(X)$.
-This finishes the proof of Theorem \ref{thm: VT I}.
+This proves Theorem \ref{thm: VT I}.

-\begin{remark} By the proof, ${\Gr}_{k+m}^WH^k(X)$ has a filtration whose graded pieces are Tate twists of subquotients of $H^{\bullet}(Y_F)$ for various cusps $F$ with $\dim U(F)\geq m$ and $\bullet \leq k-m$.
-Since $Y_{F}$ is a Kuga family of abelian varieties over $X_{F}$, $H^{\bullet}(Y_F)$ has the Leray filtration whose graded pieces are cohomology of local systems over $X_{F}$.
-Thus ${\Gr}_{k+m}^WH^k(X)$ has a filtration whose graded pieces are Tate twists of subquotients of twisted cohomology of cusps $X_{F}$ with $\dim U(F)\geq m$.
-A similar result is proved by Nair \cite{Na} by a different method, who considers twisted intersection cohomology of the Baily-Borel compactifications of the cusps. \end{remark}